-Current liabilities decreased primarily due to reduced contracts payable as the District is nearing completion of the Home of the Braves sports complex.
-Long-term liabilities increased slightly due to an increase in the District's net pension liability offset by a decrease in the net OPEB liability and principal payments made on long-term debt.
+Current liabilities increased primarily due to contracts payable related to the energy improvements lease-purchase.
+Long-term liabilities increased due to an increase in the District's net pension liability offset by a decrease in the net OPEB liability and principal payments made on long-term debt.
 The District's net pension liability and net OPEB liability are outside of the control of the District.
 The District contributes its statutorily required contributions to the pension systems; however, it is the pension systems that collect, hold and distribute pensions and OPEB to District employees, not the District.
+In addition, long-term liabilities increased due to the reporting of the bond anticipation note as a long-term obligation since the notes were refinanced on a long-term basis through the issuance of bonds subsequent to fiscal year end.

-Deferred inflows increased as the District recognized less tax revenue related to advances collected by Hamilton County and available for advance at June 30, 2020 (see page 5).
-As such, these collections as reflected as a deferred inflow of resources rather than revenue due to the timing of collections.
+Deferred inflows decreased as the District experienced substantially more property tax collections by Hamilton County by June 30, 2021 which were available for advance at year-end (see page 5).
+These collections are reported as revenue rather a deferred inflow of resources due to the timing of collections.

-A portion of the District's net position, \$3,162,349 represents resources that are subject to external restriction on how they may be used.
-The remaining balance of unrestricted net position is a deficit of \$27,405,263.
+A portion of the District's net position, \$3,948,145 represents resources that are subject to external restriction on how they may be used.
+The remaining balance of unrestricted net position is a deficit of (\$20,374,075).